 Ten years ago hardly anyone used trekking poles.
-These days you'll find trekking poles used by casual hikers, trail runners, mountaineers, and thru-hikers.
+These days you'll find them used by casual hikers, trail runners, mountaineers, and thru-hikers.
 Trekking poles help save your joints, aid with balance, and save energy on steep climbs.
-Some studies have shown that trekking poles can reduce impact force by up to 40% on your knees, especially on long downhills.
-While stereotypes might suggest that only older hikers use trekking poles, our testers of all ages found them to be useful and make their adventures more enjoyable.
+Some studies have shown that using poles can reduce impact force by up to 40% on your knees, especially on long downhills.
+No matter your age, using poles while hiking will save energy and reduce knee pain.

-First off, if you are wondering "why do you even need trekking poles for hiking?", then check out our article 10 Reasons For Trekking Poles as well as The Best Trekking Poles of 2019 where we rated thirteen different trekking poles head-to-head in a series of real-world comparisons.
+First off, if you are wondering "Why do I need trekking poles for hiking?", then check out our article 10 Reasons For Trekking Poles as well as The Best Trekking Poles where we rated 13 different trekking poles head-to-head in a series of real-world comparisons.
 We looked at a variety of factors in each pole, including weight, durability, comfort, and more.

 Number of Sections and Overall Design

-There are three significant designs that nearly all trekking poles use; two section telescoping, three section telescoping, and folding/tent versions.
-Some poles feature a combination of telescoping and folding for a great combination of packability and adjustability.
+There are three designs that nearly all trekking poles use: three-section telescoping, folding, and combination versions.
+Two section poles are the strongest, and poles that feature a combination of telescoping and folding offer a great combination of packability and adjustability.
 Each style offers distinct advantages and disadvantages.

-Many new folding style poles also feature one section of telescoping pole so that it is possible to adjust the pole when it is deployed.
+Many new folding style poles also feature one section of telescoping pole so that it is possible to adjust the pole length, though not as much as a three-section telescoping pole.
 We found this to be a great addition to the folding style pole as it allows it to be more versatile.
-Although not as adjustable as a full 3 section telescoping pole, we found that the combination poles were plenty adjustable for our uses.
 If you don't mind the extra few ounces, these poles take the best aspects of each style.

 Grips Ergonomics and Material